 TEACHER GUIDE

-Volume 16, Issue 3 2016/2017
+Volume 17, Issue 3 2017/2018

 Welcome to Ag@School!

 Class sets of this magazine, aimed primarily at 4th grade level, are FREE to subscribing Washington teachers.
 Instructions for subscribing are on Page 6.
-This is the last of three issues for 2016-2017.
+This is the last of three issues for 2017-2018.
 Your subscription for next year will NOT be automatically renewed.
 We need to hear from you that you would like to continue receiving the subscription.
 PLEASE RENEW NOW for next school year, and NO LATER than mid-September to insure you receive the 1st issue!.
-Thank you in advance for your help.
-The first issue next fall should arrive at schools around the end of September.
-Produced by Washington Ag in the Classroom, Ag@School is designed to help teachers meet student educational goals as well as develop agricultural literacy.
+Renew at www.waic.net under subscription button!
+Produced by Washington Ag in the Classroom, Ag@ School is designed to help teachers meet student educational goals as well as develop agricultural literacy.
 This issue is designed to help students understand:

-- the role of agriculture in the conservation of our natural resources, and its importance to the industry - what the term sustainable agriculture means - · that good farmland is a very limited resource - the economic and environmental impact of various agricultural commodities to Washington - that Earth Day for agriculture is not just once a year, it's every day Teacher Guide • Reproducible activities in the teacher guide expand on concepts covered in the magazine.
+- the role of agriculture in the conservation of our natural resources, and its importance to the industry - what the term sustainable agriculture means - the economic and environmental impact of various agricultural commodities to Washington - that Earth Day for agriculture is not just once a year, it's every day Teacher Guide • Reproducible activities in the teacher guide expand on concepts covered in the magazine.
 Why Agricultural Literacy?

 Agriculture is society's lifeline and an integral part of our heritage.
 Unfortunately as our country moved from agrarian to urban, people lost contact with the main industry necessary for survival-food production.
 America's largest industry has dropped from public discourse except for the occasional media splash.
 Yet we all eat, and it is important that we have an understanding of where our food is produced and who we depend upon to deliver it to our tables.
-Less than 1% of the US population is involved in agriculture production (farming) yet 24 million American jobs are dependent upon it.
+Less than 2% of the US population is involved in agriculture production (farming) yet 24 million American jobs are dependent upon it.
 Agriculture is more than working the land and tending the animals.
 This huge industry-production, processing, transportation, and marketing-generates billions of dollars each year.
 Agriculture is vital to national security, a stable economy, and the US trade balance.
-Augmented Reality Augmented reality (AR) is a live direct or indirect view of a physical, real-world environment whose elements are augmented (or supplemented) by computergenerated sensory input such as sound, video, graphics or GPS data.
-(Wikipedia) Ag@School has added this feature using the Aurasma platform.
-As you read you will see pictures with the Aurasma logo (A) in the corner.
-Scanning the picture with your phone or tablet will lead you to a short video which will enhance understanding of a concept.
+Why Agriculture?